JanssenProject/jans/docs/casa/plugins/cert-authn.md

 ## Testing

 !!!
 Warning
     The dialog for users to pick a certificate from the already imported certificates do not behave the same for all browsers.
 In some cases, a browser will "cache" the selection and remember the choice for the whole browsing session or even for several days.
-Sometimes, the user is able to choose for how long the selection is remembered.
+Sometimes, the user can choose for how long the selection is remembered.
 You can always clear the SSL cache to make the prompt appear again.
 Instructions to do so vary.

 ### Enrollment